 But, High-growth economy lead to environment pollution and destruction of nature.

 In the 1970s, energy crisis lead to period of low growth.

 But in the 1980s, the industrial structure in Japan changed from material industry to high-value added industry.

 As soon as the period changed from Showa to Heisei, the bubble burst.

 People began to review the real value.

 In 1990s, the work of Japanese is like to clear the debt.

-Japanese people were faced with nature's force.
+Japanese people were forgetting such great disaster, so were faced with nature's great force.